Holistic management (agriculture)

 Holistic management was developed as an approach to managing resources for grazing management.

 In agriculture, holistic management (from ὅλος holos, a Greek word meaning "all, whole, entire, total") is an approach to managing resources that was originally developed by Allan Savory for grazing management.
 Holistic management has been likened to "a permaculture approach to rangeland management".
 Holistic management is a registered trademark of Holistic Management International (no longer associated with Allan Savory).
 It has faced criticism from many researchers who argue it is unable to provide the benefits claimed.

 Definition

 "Holistic management" describes a systems thinking approach to managing resources.
 Originally developed by Allan Savory, it is now being adapted for use in managing other systems with complex social, ecological and economic factors.

-Holistic planned grazing is similar to rotational grazing but differs in that it more explicitly recognizes and provides a framework for adapting to the four basic ecosystem processes: the water cycle, the mineral cycle including the carbon cycle, energy flow, and community dynamics (the relationship between organisms in an ecosystem), giving equal importance to livestock production and social welfare.
+Holistic planned grazing (HPG) is similar to rotational grazing but differs in that it more explicitly recognizes and provides a framework for adapting to the four basic ecosystem processes: the water cycle, the mineral cycle including the carbon cycle, energy flow, and community dynamics (the relationship between organisms in an ecosystem), giving equal importance to livestock production and social welfare.
 Holistic Management has been likened to "a permaculture approach to rangeland management".